shawnweisfeld/20191019_Bots/docs/chapter02/02-buildit.md

     ![story](./img/mlbot22.png)

 29. The last step is to connect our "story 1" topic to the "mad libs Greeting" topic.
-Click on "topics" on the left, then press the pencil on the "mad libs Greeting" topic.
+Click on "topics" on the left, then press the flow chart button on the "mad libs Greeting" topic.

     ![update open](./img/mlbot23.png)